 - Stay in Touch

 DU Law Stars is the Sturm College of Law’s premiere fundraising event, taking place each year in the fall.
-Money raised from the event supports the Student Law Office and Judicial Fellows Program.
+Money raised from the event supports the Clinical Programs and Judicial Fellows Program.
+We are pleased to announce that the Veterans Advocacy Project (VAP) will be an addtitional beneficiary of Law Stars proceeds.
 There are a variety of ways to get involved with Law Stars and support this important tradition.
 To learn more about the event and find out how you can get involved, click on the links to the left.

 - Award Descriptions